projectshft/sunglasses-io/README.md

 ## Sunglasses.io Server Starter

-This project is a starter for the Sunglasses.io eval.
+npm install to run the server

-Don't forget to update this file with helpful hints on how to run the application.
+see the sunglasses yaml file available for documentation